vertica/UDx-Examples/Java-and-C++/README.txt

 3. UDx in Java: Scalar Functions (UDF) and User Defined Transforms (UDT)

-Note: HP Vertica R language package should be installed before running the R example functions below.
+Note: HPE Vertica R language package should be installed before running the R example functions below.
 Please refer to the "Installing R for Vertica" section in the documentation for R package installation instructions.
 Note: The functions included herein are code examples, intended for developers.
 Vertica supports the Vertica SDK API, but does not support code compiled by other developers against the API.